RiccardoSenica/purchases-personas/README.md

 # Purchases Consumers Generator

-A TypeScript application that leverages the Anthropic Claude API to generate realistic fictional consumers and their weekly purchase behaviors.
+A NextJS application that leverages the Anthropic Claude API to generate synthetic consumers and their weekly purchase history.
 For creating synthetic datasets for retail/e-commerce applications with believable user behaviors and spending patterns.

 ## 🌟 Features